sem-samr/sem-samr.github.io/about.md

 The following list of past sponsored SEM panels, roundtables, and other events demonstrates the thematic and geographic diversity that SAMR supports.

+**2019**

+Ambivalence, Yearning, Stillness: Directions in Arab Music Studies

+Arab-Influenced UDM and the Politics of Music and Identity (lecture/performance)

+Rethinking the Collective in Music after the Arab Spring: Communities, Nations, Diasporas

+Spaces in Arab American Musical Life

 **2018**

 Sounding Arab: The Politics of Race and Difference in Middle Eastern Music